-Do you want to display Facebook page reviews in WordPress?
+Do you want to display your Facebook page reviews in WordPress?

 Reviews and ratings can help you gain the trust of potential customers and encourage them to buy from your website.
 If you have a Facebook page, then you may already have lots of reviews that you can easily embed in your WordPress website.

-In this article, we’ll show how to display your Facebook page reviews and ratings on your WordPress website.
+In this article, we will show how to display Facebook page reviews and ratings on your WordPress website.

 Why Should You Display Facebook Page Reviews in WordPress?

 Reviews can help you build social proof and gain the trust of your visitors, which means more sales for your business.